On this page

 - root cause analysis

-- implementation of corrective actions, which may include immediate/interim/short-term and long-term corrective actions depending on the root cause (for example, if the results are exceeding the performance standards and the licence holder does not implement corrective actions)
+- implementation of corrective actions, which may include immediate/interim/short-term and long-term corrective actions depending on the root cause (for example, if the licence holder does not implement corrective actions when results are exceeding the performance standards for PRMP and PVMP or when pre-chill result is lower than post chill in PMMP

 - verification of effectiveness of corrective actions, which may include additional testing (for example, if the licence holder takes the same corrective action each time the process is out of control and it does not prevent future failure)

-- systematic review of the written PCP when a positive trend of PRMP or PVMP failure is identified
+- systematic review of the written PCP when a positive trend of PRMP, PMMP or PVMP failure is identified

-Note: Trend analysis and proactive corrective action before series failure (PRMP) or loss of process control (PVMP), as well as the assessment of microbial staging at different production steps, are not a regulatory requirement unless the licence holder has included them in their written PCP as procedures to verify regulatory compliance with the SFCR.
+Note: trend analysis and proactive corrective action before series failure (PRMP) or loss of process control (PVMP), baseline criteria development and monitoring (PMMP), as well as the assessment of microbial staging at different production steps, are not a regulatory requirement unless the licence holder has included them in their written PCP as procedures to verify regulatory compliance with the SFCR.

 6.2.3.6 Documents that substantiate that the licence holder's PCP has been implemented with respect to 89(1)(c)(i) to (vi)